Hong Kong’s pro-democracy legislators resign en masse

-Hong Kong’s pro-democracy legislators have said they will resign en masse after the city’s government moved to disqualify four of them.
+Hong Kong’s pro-democracy legislators have resigned en masse after the city’s government moved to disqualify four of them.

-The disqualification of the four legislators came after the National People’s Congress Standing Committee, which held meetings on Tuesday and Wednesday, passed a resolution saying those who support the city’s independence or refuse to acknowledge China’s sovereignty, as well as commit acts that threaten national security or ask external forces to interfere in city affairs, should be disqualified.
+The disqualifications came after China’s National People’s Congress Standing Committee, which held meetings on Tuesday and Wednesday, passed a resolution saying those who support Hong Kong’s independence or refuse to acknowledge China’s sovereignty over the city, as well as commit acts that threaten national security or ask external forces to interfere in its affairs, should be disqualified.

 Beijing has in recent months moved to clamp down on opposition voices in Hong Kong with the imposition of a national security law, after months of anti-government protests last year rocked the city.

 “In terms of legality and constitutionality, obviously from our point of view this is clearly in breach of the basic law and our rights to participate in public affairs, and a failure to observe due process,” said Mr Kwok, one of the disqualified legislators, referring to Hong Kong’s mini-constitution.